teixayo/ByteTalk/README.md

    ```

 5. **Access the App**
-   Open `http://localhost:5174` (or your configured port) in your browser.
+   Open `http://localhost:5173` (or your configured frontend port) in your browser.

 ---